isaacmcallister843/Pipe_flow_simulation/README.md

 The simulation is made up of three classes.

 First the the pipe class, this class holds all the information on the various pipes that makes up the system.
 Pipe needs inputs of L (length), D (diameter) and Roughness.
-Optional variables are the minor losses in the pipe, Height (elevation change across the pipe), Pressure_drop (difference in pressure) and D_exit (True of False, if exit velocities are considered.)
-All units are SI units, pressure is in kPa.
+Optional variables are the minor losses in the pipe, Height (elevation change across the pipe), Pressure_drop (difference in pressure) and D_exit (The exit diameter, if non defualts to False) All units are SI units, pressure is in kPa.
 As many pipes as needed can be easily added.

 ```Python
 pipe_1 = Pipe(L=5, D=.1, Roughness=.00001, Minor_loss=1.06)